rajeshvkothari/oom/Internal/NEW_GIN_README.md

 	  Note2 : {IP_ADDR_OF_DMAAP_SERVER} is the public IP address of 'DMaaP Server'(created in 'Pre Deployment Steps').

 	  Note3 : Use 'kubectl get svc argo-server -n onap command to get {EXTERNAL_PORT_OF_ARGO_SERVER}.
-Refer 'Setup ARGO' section.
+Refer [Setup ARGO](#Setup-ARGO) section.

 	  Note4: If ORAN servers have not been created, then keep ricServerIP and nonrtricServerIP values as is.
+Otherwise add private IP of ricServer and nonrtricServer created in Pre Deployment Steps'.

-	  To deploy only sdwan and firewall model do some additional installation on Demo Server as follows:
+	- To deploy only sdwan and firewall model do some additional installation on Demo Server as follows:

 	  ```sh
 	  $ sudo apt-get update